zenstruck/schedule-bundle/doc/cli-commands.md

 zenstruck_schedule:
     single_server_lock_factory: lock.default.factory # required to use "onSingleServer"
-    email_handler: # required to use "emailOnFailure"
+    mailer: # required to use "emailOnFailure"
         service: mailer
         default_from: webmaster@example.com
 ```